OleguerCanal/classic-algorithms/theory/bit_manipulation.md

 ### Two's Complement
 Instead of `8 4 2 1`, the number is represented as `-8 4 2 1`.
 Meaning that if right-most bit is set to 1, it adds -8 to the encoded values.

-e.g -3 in 4-bit notation would be 1101 (-8 + 5).
+__e.g__: -3 in 4-bit notation would be 1101 (-8 + 5).
 Notice that complement as in 5 is the complement of 3 (abs of -3) wrt to 8.

 __Notice__: -k = concat(1, 2^(N-1) - k)

 The addition and substraction is the same as in One's Complement.

+## Floating point Binary
+Efficient use of computer register to represent wide variety of numbers.

+The number is expressed as a __mantissa__ and an __exponent__.
+I.e: number = mantissa x 2^exponent.
+The more digits in the mantissa the greater the precision, the more digits in the exponent, the wider the range.

+If having a register of `N+M` positions, usually the first N contain the __mantissa__ (stored in two's complement) and the subsequent M the __exponent__ (also stored in two;s complement).

+__e.g__:
+Consider the number in 16-bits register (10 mantissa, 6 exponent stored in Two's Complement): `0110100000|000011`.
+- Both mantissa and exponent are positive (MSBs are 0).
+- Exponent is 3
+- We then know the number is 0.110100000 x 2^3
+- Which we can express as: 0110.100000 (shift the coma 3 positions)
+- We can then convert it to decimal as: `...
+2 1 0. -1 -2 ...` which means `...
+4 2 1.
+0.5 0.25 ...`whic results into 6.5 in base 10.

+__OBS__: If both are negative the coma moves to the left but the negative-value bit continues to be negative: e.g: `11000000|111110` -> `1.1 x 2 -2` -> `0.011` meaning `1 0.5 -0.25 0.125` (negative value is kept).
+Then in base 10: -0.125.